What do you think: given a choice, will an employer choose the general resume or the one that proclaims a level of expertise?

 Read MoreEffective resumes focus on accomplishments, results, or bottom-line impact.
 Generating revenues as a salesperson, or saving on production costs as an efficiency expert are examples of effective resume content.
 More examples of positive bottom-line impacts include an administrative assistant that keeps her boss so organized that she is never unprepared for a meeting, or a […]

 Read MoreSometimes great ideas come from unusual sources.
 This article was inspired by research that I was conducting on how to give an awesome presentation.
 Here are three little yet powerful ideas that I have translated into the world of resumes!
-Do not begin with a professional profile.
-Many resumes begin with a professional background that’s […]
+Table of Contents Do not begin with a professional profile.
+Improve your introduction.
+Open with […]

 Read MoreIn the past, opening your resume with something to the effect of, Seeking a position as an engineer may have gotten you a job in your field.
 But today, focusing your resume solely around you probably wont yield such great results.